Portrush West Strand, Northern Ireland

 Getting to West Strand Beach

-Portrush West Strand Beach is is situated only a short walk from portrush train station, where there are hourly services to Coleraine, where you can get connecting trains to Belfast, Derry and Dublin.
-There is also a daily bus service that provide easy access to the busy seaside resort and the famous west bay beach
+Portrush West Strand Beach is situated only a short walk from portrush train station, where there are hourly services to Coleraine, where you can get connecting trains to Belfast, Derry and Dublin.
+There is also a daily bus service that provides easy access to the busy seaside resort and the famous west bay beach.